SniperNoob95/NASABot/README.md

 Returns information about the bot.

 #### /help
-Sends the caller a PM with help for using the bot.
+Sends the necessary information for using the bot.